 During fiscal year 2009, we formed a new subsidiary with WITTE Automotive called STRATTEC POWER ACCESS LLC (SPA) to acquire the North American business of the Delphi Power Products Group.
 WITTE is a 20 percent minority owner.
 SPA in turn owns 100 percent of a Mexican subsidiary, STRATTEC POWER ACCESS de Mexico.
-The purpose of this subsidiary is to produce power access devices for sliding side doors, lift gates and trunk lids.
+The purpose of this subsidiary is to produce power access devices for sliding side doors, tailgates, lift gates, trunk lids and other related products.
 STRATTEC POWER ACCESS de Mexico currently operates out of defined space in STRATTEC de Mexico Plant No. 3 located in Juarez, Mexico.
 Financial results for SPA are consolidated in STRATTEC's financial statements.
-For fiscal year 2021, SPA was profitable and represented \$95.2 million of our consolidated net sales.
-For fiscal year 2020, SPA was unprofitable due to the COVID-19 pandemic (COVID-19) and represented \$63.8 million of our net sales.
+In our fiscal years ending 2022 and 2021, SPA was profitable and represented \$95.7 million and \$95.2 million, respectively, of our consolidated net sales.